I-Bliss/DSA-KMS-CASE/README.md

 [SQL 11.jpg](https://drive.google.com/file/d/1yEpN_b4ElHoPnbCUGOh1VzDVCk9GQOS-/view?usp=drive_link)

 ## Business Insights
 - Technology is the top selling product with revenue worth in five figures.
+And the most valuable Customer was Emily phan with an high purchase in Technological Products

 - In terms of regions with highest and least sales;
   1. 3 regions are West, Ontario, Prarie